 1. A little matters a lot.

 If you can put another $10 towards your debts, do it.
 If you can put another $10 towards your savings, do it.
 In a decade, a mere $10 per week ends up being more than $5,000.
 To say the least, $10 goes far — and this is true with savings AND debt.
+The most powerful thing about money in your 20’s is that it has the rest of yoru life to compound.
 Use a little money to make a lot of changes in your life.

 2. Travel spending doesn’t have the ROI you think it does.